Disclaimer

 Even more than most decisions, investing decisions can be emotional.
 We can minimize investing emotions and make better investing decisions with a logical investment plan, or with personal investing guidelines (based on our own research).
 This page has some proven investing principles to help you with your own personal investing guidelines

 Many relationship experts claim that finances are the main reason for stress in most relationships.
 However, financial stress in relationships is usually a symptom of either a lack of communication, or poor communication, about our financial expectations.
 I get it, conversations about financial expectations can be highly emotional and uncomfortable.
-But, improving our communication skills can help us to be more comfortable and confident with emotional conversations.
+But, improving our communication skills can help us to be more comfortable and confident with any emotional conversation.

 There are many categories of collectibles, and many websites devoted to help people learn how to value collectibles including https://www.collectors.com.
 If you might be interested in the global fine art market you can check https://www.masterworks.com.
 According to their website (July 2023) they search for, purchase, and offer shares in "blue-chip" artwork, then hold it for 3-10 years sell it, extract fees from the sale, and disburse the earnings among shareholders.